Spec-Ops/credentials-polyfill/README.md

 ## Storing a Credential

-The *navigator.credentials.store(* **identity**, **options** *)* call can be used to request that a credential is stored at an entity's identity provider.
+The *navigator.credentials.store(* **identity**, **options** *)* call can be used to store a set of attributes backed by credentials at an entity's identity provider.
 The call takes the following arguments:
 * **identity** (**required** *object*) - A JSON-LD document that is of type *Identity*, containing at least one valid *credential* entry.
 * **options** (**required** *object*)